why capital group?

 *Currency exchange effect describes how when one currency is converted to another, the revenue of a parent company's subsidiaries outside of the parent company's country can be heightened or diminished depending on the current exchange rate between those currencies when converting to the currency of the parent company's country.

 2Source: Capital Group.
-As of December 31, 2023.
+As of December 31, 2024.

 PRODUCTS

-Our equity offerings can help your clients pursue their investment goals.
+Our equity investment offerings can help your clients pursue their investment goals.
 The ongoing, rigorous investment analysis of The Capital SystemTM helps distinguish them from their peers.

 INSIGHTS